dbartoszp/elden-quests/README.md

 Passion project for Elden Ring, mostly done for fun but also in order to learn some more web development.

 Having struggled with questlines in Elden Ring I decided to make a webproject just for that - compiling every NPC with a questline and showing how to solve them step by step.
-You will be able to search for, or browse all NPCs, sorted alphabetically and by location (first appearance).
+You are able to search for, or browse all NPCs, sorted alphabetically and by location (first appearance).

 <!-- AVAILABLE NPCS -->
 ## Available NPCs